 Note that we are not interested in the exact form of a transformation and that we do not define the types of data received and sent over ports.
-For our purposes, these details are irrelevant, and including them in the definition of compute nodes would unnecessarily restrict and complicate matters.
-The only requirement is that transformations allow an operational implementation, as further explained in the next sub-section.
+We also do not require a specification of aspects like the number of input ports read, the amount of data elements read on each port, etc. For our purposes, these details are irrelevant, and including them in the definition of compute nodes would unnecessarily restrict and complicate matters.
+The only requirement is that transformations allow an operational implementation resulting in an event diagram, as further explained in the next subsection.
 The definition of a compute node enables us to define a computational network.
 It contains a set of compute nodes that are connected to each other using point-to-point connections that transfer data streams in order (fifo communication).
 We abstract from the exact capacity of connections.
 Some ports of compute nodes may remain unconnected.
 These ports allow connections to the environment.

-Definition 3.2 (Computational network) A computational network CN is a tuple (N, C, I, O) where
+Definition 2.2 (Computational network) A computational network CN is a tuple (N, C, I, O) where

-- N is a set of compute nodes; - C is a set of connections; - every connection in C connects an output port of a compute node to an input port of a compute node; - every port of every compute node is connected to at most one connection; - I is the set of input ports of the computational network, being defined as those input ports of the nodes in N not connected to a connection in C; - O is the set of output ports of the computational network, being the unconnected output ports of the compute nodes in N.
+- N is a set of compute nodes; - C is a set of connections;

+- every connection in C connects an output port of a compute node to an input port of a compute node; - every port of every compute node is connected to at most one connection; - I is the set of input ports of the computational network, being defined as those input ports of the nodes in N not connected to a connection in C; - O is the set of output ports of the computational network, being the unconnected output ports of the compute nodes in N.

 An example of a computational network is shown in Figure 2.
 The network contains five compute nodes.
-The input port of node a is unconnected and thus an input port of the network; d and e provide output ports to the environment.
+The input port of node a is unconnected.
+So, this port is an input port of the network and node a is therefore called an input node of the network.
+Nodes d and e provide output ports to the environment and are therefore called output nodes of the network.